 The review will be carried out in consultation with Member States and stakeholders.
 The Commission will put forward any measures deemed necessary to deal with any distortion or malfunctioning of the internal market or the carbon market arising from the arrangements under the Regulation with a view to their entry into force by 31 December 2016.

 This does not preclude the findings of a wider, ongoing work stream pursuant to Article 12(1a) of the ETS Directive, which is examining whether the EU ETS allowances market is sufficiently protected from market abuse.
 This work is also concerned with organising the oversight of the European carbon market and securing the market integrity of auctioning and trading.

 Were the opinions of stakeholders considered in the drawing up of the Auctioning Regulation?
 Has the Commission prepared an impact assessment?

 Yes, all information on consultations held and on the Commission's impact assessment can be found on the consultation page.

 Yes, several other countries and regions auction allowances or are considering doing so.
-They include Australia - with which the Commission has agreed a pathway towards linking the EU ETS with the Australian system - California, and certain North-Eastern States of the US participating in the Regional Greenhouse Gas Initiative (RGGI).
+They include Australia - with which the Commission has agreed a pathway towards linking the EU ETS with the Australian system - California, certain North-Eastern States of the US participating in the Regional Greenhouse Gas Initiative (RGGI) and Quebec.
 The annual volumes to be auctioned under the EU ETS are by far the largest, however.

 Contract Notices are always published on Tender Electronic Daily (TED), the electronic version of the supplement S to the Official Journal of the European Union.
 Full tender documents are made available on DG CLIMA's call page.